 Comparatively, there are six types of unsolicited messages.
 Certainly, each one is something to avoid for various reasons.
 Some are downright dirty tricks.
 Scam is the only intention for those.

 First, phishing is attempting find out something for a bad purpose.
 In general, trick us into trusting the sender based on false pretenses.
 Returned message and fake response are variations.
 Different because the pretense is specifically separate.
 In particular, subject lines if through email.
 Could be a text or phone call.

-Sometimes an entity just wants to send a virus to harm us.
+Sometimes an entity just wants to send a virus to harm you.
 Alternatively, advertising where the products and services are real.
 Comment spam is a variation.
 SEO is a form of advertising that benefits from backlinks.
-Understand, the more engaging we are the more likely we will be targeted.
+Understand, the more engaging you are the more likely you will be targeted.
 Remember, spam netiquette.
 It can happen to anyone.